AakankshaBhardwaj/AakankshaBhardwaj.github.io/_posts/blog/2015-07-04-Adding-custom-domain-to-github-pages.md

 Now open your github page and you can see that it is forwarding to ```example.com```.

-Hurray !!! you have successfully added your custum domain to your github page.
+Hurray !!! you have successfully added your custom domain to your github page.

 If more detail please [click here](https://help.github.com/articles/adding-a-cname-file-to-your-repository/).